-Fortunately, the IRS has created a safe-harbor to help tax-exempt organizations distinguish between taxable advertising and mere acknowledgement of sponsors.
-The IRS exempts payments that fit within the safe harbor, known as “qualified sponsorship payments,” from unrelated business income tax (“UBIT”).
+Fortunately, the IRS has created a safe harbor to help tax-exempt organizations distinguish between taxable advertising and mere acknowledgment of sponsors.
+The IRS exempts payments that fit within the safe harbor, known as qualified sponsorship payments, from unrelated business income tax (UBIT).
 To ensure this favorable tax treatment, it is important that the sponsorship be structured so that it is a qualified sponsorship payment rather than taxable advertising.

 Payments that are contingent on the level of attendance at events, broadcast ratings, or other factors indicating the degree of public exposure will not qualify for the sponsorship safe harbor.

-The right to be the only sponsor of an activity or the only sponsor representing a particular trade, business or industry is generally not a substantial return benefit.
+The right to be the only sponsor of an activity or the only sponsor representing a particular trade, business, or industry is generally not a substantial return benefit.
 The portion of any payment attributable to an exclusive sponsorship arrangement, therefore, may be a qualified sponsorship payment.
-However, if the exempt organization grees to limit distribution of competing products or services in connection with the payment, the benefit will be deemed a substantial return benefit and will be taxable.
+However, if the exempt organization agrees to limit the distribution of competing products or services in connection with the payment, the benefit will be deemed a substantial return benefit and will be taxable.

 Activities that are considered to fall within the safe harbor include:

 - an acknowledgment of a sponsor as the exclusive sponsor of an activity of the organization;

 - use of a sponsor’s logo or slogan (so long as they do not contain qualitative or comparative descriptions of the sponsor’s products, services, facilities, or company) in connection with an exempt organization’s activities;

 - a list of the sponsor’s locations, telephone numbers or Internet addresses, and value-neutral descriptions on the nonprofit’s website or in connection with its activities.